Skip to main content

 • “The various game modes like campaign, story mode, and adventure are not thought out at all and are obviously thrown in very lazily so the devs can use the excuse that the game has content.”

-• “If you are looking for a game with an in-depth story, then I would give this game a pass.”
+• “If you are looking for a game with in-depth story then I would give this game a pass.”

 • graphics

-The graphics of the game have received mixed reviews, with many players noting that while they are not cutting-edge, they are adequate for the gameplay experience.
-Some users appreciate the unique art style and improvements made over time, particularly in water and special effects, while others criticize the dated visuals and performance issues, especially during large battles.
-Overall, the graphics are seen as a secondary concern to the game's depth and complexity, with many players willing to overlook visual shortcomings for the engaging gameplay.
+The graphics of the game have received mixed reviews, with many players noting that while they are not cutting-edge, they are functional and serve the gameplay well.
+Some appreciate the unique aesthetic and improvements over time, particularly in water effects, while others criticize the dated visuals and UI design, suggesting that they detract from the overall experience.
+Overall, the graphics are considered adequate for a voxel-based game, but there is a consensus that further enhancements would be beneficial.

 • “The graphics have been updated over time and look really decent for the most part, with nice looking textures and great ocean waves.”